helloyoucan/vue-img/README.md

 Vue.prototype.$IMG = {
-  errorImg:"", //Replace images after failed loading, default to built-in loadingImg:"",//For images displayed during loading, the built-in css-icon is used by default lazy:true,//Whether to use lazy loading or not, the default is true, which requires the browser to support IntersectionObserver (ie does not support). alt:"",//The native Alt attribute of the img tag showSource:true//Whether to display the source image as data-src, data-lowsrc (used when loading fails) }
+  errorImg:"", //Replace images after failed loading, default to built-in loadingImg:"",//For images displayed during loading, the built-in css-icon is used by default lazy:false,//Whether to use lazy loading or not, the default is false, which requires the browser to support IntersectionObserver (ie does not support). alt:"",//The native Alt attribute of the img tag showSource:false,//Whether to display the source image as data-src, data-lowsrc,,the default is false (used when loading fails) center:false//Whether to center vertically or horizontally according to picture size,the default is false }

 ```